-Much like many of the most prominent grading methods, the GSI’s diamond grading is categorized by 4 C’s: carat, color, clarity, and cut:
+Much like many of the most prominent grading methods, the GSI’s diamond grading approach is categorized by 4 C’s: carat, color, clarity, and cut:

 GSI includes the diamonds carat size in its grading report.
 It’s important to note that a diamond’s carat is based on its weight, not its size, with one carat equaling 0.2 grams.

-GSI grades the color of a diamond on the same grading scale as GIA’s grading scale – a letter color scale from D – Z. The less color a diamond has the higher the value it has.
+GSI grades the color of a diamond on the same grading scale as GIA’s grading scale – a letter color scale from D – Z. The less color a diamond has, the higher its value will be.
 A diamond graded with the letter D represents a colorless diamond and continues up the scale to a diamond with the letter Z representing a light yellow or brownish tint.

 GSI grades clarity on how clean a diamond is from inclusions and blemishes.
 The diamond’s clarity is based on the 0-10 scale, with a score of 0 being completely flawless up to a score of 10 which includes flaws.

 Much like the GIA, CSI grades the cut of the diamond on the following scale, based on its proportion, angles and symmetry:

 While the GSI diamond certification/grading report follows a similar structure to the GIA’s own reports, in that it provides a complete assessment of the stone’s 4 C’s, it also includes information about the cut by analyzing information about proportions, polish and symmetry.